ljwagerfield/ljwagerfield.github.io/customer-discovery.md

         -   Hone-in on next riskiest assumptions.

-        -   Return to step 3.
+        -   Return to step 4.

 ## Step 1: Envision

->   It takes an average of 58 ideas to deliver a single successful new product.
+>   Don't lose sight of the forest for the trees.

--   Constrain your idea around a domain you are passionate about.
+-   Distil your *vision* in a single sentence.

+    -   Why would someone go to your product first?

+    -   Not a sales-pitch; an articulation of 'the thought you had in the shower'.

+    -   If this is a multi-sided business, write a sentence for each side.

+    -   Should be high-level and not constrained to a specific problem.

+    -   Must allow room to explore multiple *strategies*.

+-   The vision succinctly defines the market (even if it doesn't yet exist).

+    -   Allows you to assert who is in, adjacent to, or outside of your market.

+    -   Think of the market as a castle.
+You want to invade it.

+    -   You define strategies (*lean canvases*) for how to break through.

+    -   Goal is to find the easiest route into the market.

+## Step 2: Strategize

+>   Job to be done -> Problems -> Solutions

+-   Discover problems solvable by your solution:

     -   Cast a wide net to avoid a local-maxima problem.

-    -   Different problems.

-    -   Different markets.

--   Produce canvas(es).
+    -   Brainstorm *jobs-to-be-done* that arise in your life that could be solved with this vision.

+    -   Jobs-to-be-done identify core tasks someone tries to achieve in their life.

+    -   *Problems* are what people face in their current environment when trying to achieve them.

-    -   Initially may be 1.
+    -   These can be solved by *solutions*.

-    -   New canvas for each problem domain.
+    -   *One way* to find jobs to be done is to look at existing solutions and then ask what people were trying to do initially.

+-   Document each set of related problems as separate lean canvases:

     -   Under 20 minutes for each initial draft.

-    -   Avoid deep analysis at this stage - *initial assumptions are often disproved*

-        -   Just enough to articulate idea to advisers.

-        -   Identifies a starting point for problem interviews.

->   Too many business plans look like they are planning to launch a rocket than drive a car.

--   Produce a high-concept pitch: a single line to express the idea.

--   Broadly assume market type (new or existing).

-    -   Affects problem interview scripts (new markets are less critical of their problems).

-    -   Avoid assuming specific strategies for existing markets (e.g. performance, price, niche).

--   The canvas is an organic document that evolves.
+    -   Canvases are organic documents that evolve.

--   An overarching 'vision' canvas may not exist in reality; it exists as the union of all derivative canvases.
+    -   Invaluable tool for articulating strategies to advisers.

-## Step 2: Market Research
+## Step 3: Market Research

 >   The market is a superset of your customers - ["market type is everything"](http://steveblank.com/2009/09/10/customer-development-manifesto-part-4/)

 -   Continuous qualitative process.

--   Initially perform brief secondary research.

-    -   Provides a quick sanity check.
+-   Attempt to invalidate 'problem hypotheses' in your strategies by finding existing solutions.

+    -   Ask other people if they are aware of existing solutions for these *problems*.

+    -   Document each company that solves these problems.

+    -   Categorise them by which market they occupy.

+-   If you find competitors (companies that solve your problems *and* occupy the same market):

+    -   Formulate a new strategy against a different customer segment / problem set.

+    -   Return to step 2.

-    -   However, most valuable market research comes from talking to the market.
+-   Market research clarifies your 'market type', which influences how you approach the market.

--   Share your idea with friends.

-    -   They often know parts of the market you are not aware of.

-    -   Sharing *only the problem* usually provides enough context for discussion.

-    -   The solution is still a hypothesis at this point.

-        -   It has the largest number of dependencies on other hypotheses, making it uncertain.

-        -   Therefore provides less value as a starting point.

-        -   The problem hypothesis is more representative of the market your are trying to understand.

--   When talking with customers, learn about:

-    -   Industry events.
-Attend these.
-Talk to speakers.

-    -   Competitors.
-Investigate these.
-Do they affect our market type hypothesis?

-    -   Consortiums and groups.
-Create a presence with these.

--   Goal is to highlight:

-    -   New search spaces for formulating hypotheses.

-    -   Analogues to alleviate testing.

-    -   Initial 'market type' of the market(s) you are targeting:

     -   New market.
 No established competition.
 Customer needs educating.

     -   Existing market.
 Established competition.
 Customer understood.
 Product must be better.

     -   Resegmented existing market, dividing by price.

     -   Resegmented existing market, dividing by niche customers/problems.

-## Step 3: Adviser Feedback
+## Step 4: Adviser Feedback

 >   The riskiest part of running a startup is not correctly identifying what's riskiest.